Vegas Games 2000

 Vegas Games 2000, known as Vegas Games: Midnight Madness, Midnight in Vegas in Europe and Vegas Games on Game Boy Color, is a gambling simulation video game.
 It was released on Microsoft Windows in 1998, then released in 2000 on PlayStation and Game Boy Color.
-New World Computing, who developed the original PC version, had previously developed Vegas Games and More Vegas Games for Windows in the early 1990s.
+New World Computing, who developed the PC version, had previously published More Vegas Games and several other Vegas Games titles.